 Start as you would for aglio, olio e peperoncino, by very gently browning a few cloves of garlic—for this variation, I like to chop the garlic rather than using slightly crushed cloves—in fruity olive oil.
 When the garlic is just beginning to brown, add some red pepper flakes and, almost immediately thereafter, a can of anchovy fillets.
 Allow to cook gently over low heat, stirring from time to time, until the anchovies have almost entirely ‘melted’.
 Add a pinch of salt (not too much, since the anchovies are already salty) and chopped parsley, stir and turn off the heat.

-Like ajo e ojo itself, the key to success lies in the fruitiness of the olive oil and the freshness of the garlic.
+Like ajo e ojo itself, the key to success when making Linguini with Anchovies lies in the fruitiness of the olive oil and the freshness of the garlic.
 Go easy on the salt, however, as the anchovies, of course, are themselves quite salty.
 Of course, if you use anchovies packed in salt—which you need to rinse and fillet yourself under running water—the flavor will be even better, but then you will have departed from ‘quick and easy’ territory.

-As for measurements, this is another dish where they are not all that important—or rather, they can be varied according to taste.
-For two people (200g/8 oz. of pasta), I use 2 or 3 garlic cloves, a small can of anchovies and a sprinkling of red pepper.
+As for measurements, Linguini with Anchovies another dish where they are not all that important—or rather, they can be varied according to taste.
 As for oil, I use just enough to cover the bottom of the skillet.
 Just leave any excess oil in the bottom of the skillet as you serve.
 But don’t skimp: this pasta is supposed to slither on your plate!